canyon-trail/reportscript/documentation/_tabs/dev_documentation.md

 |✓|✓|✗|✗|

 ## align

 Number - Sets the horizontal alignment of the contents within a cell.
 Default is “center”.
 Available options: `"left"` | `"center"` | `"right"`.

 | Table|Row|TextCell|ImageCell|
 |------|------|------|------|
 |✗|✗|✓|✓|

 ## columnSpan

 Number - Sets how many columns within a row a cell will span.
 Default is 1.

 | Table|Row|TextCell|ImageCell|
 |------|------|------|------|
 |✗|✗|✓|✓|

-# Measurement
+## Default Document Measurements

-The document is standard letter size (8.5in x 11in) and measured in PostScript points (612 x 792), where there are 72 points per inch.
+Documents are rendered as standard 8.5in x 11in page size (or 612pt x 792pt where 1 pt = 1/72 of an inch).
 Some default values for the document include the following:

 * tableGap: 18
 * lineGap: 4.5